austenito/austenito.com/source/_posts/2008-03-30-we-still-need-the-sensorbase.markdown

 I do believe that we still will need the Sensorbase because it does a great job of collecting data and providing the basic API for retrieving data.
-There is nothing wrong with the way the SensorDataBrowser retrieves data from the Sensorbase.Here is the layout of how the current architecture is layed out in my
+There is nothing wrong with the way the SensorDataBrowser retrieves data from the Sensorbase.

-mind:
+Here is the layout of how the current architecture is layed out in my mind:

 [![][2] ][3]